 When you believe you've found "the one", start the booking process.
 Keep in mind that most rental contracts require a considerable rental deposit and/or security deposit to safeguard the vacation home owner.

 Put the rental manager's contact information into your smart phone and wallet for easy access to answers during your stay.

 Congrats on reserving your vacation home!
 You're on the way to a fantastic vacation!

 During your Stay

-- Photograph at your arrival.
-Take notes of any damage soon after you arrive.
-Get in touch with the property manager right away to report your observations.
-If there is a dispute about liability later, having the documented problems and contact attempts should be helpful.
+- To make certain no damages are linked to your visit, make a record of any problem areas of the rental.
+If you discover damage, or if fixes are required get in touch with the rental manager right away.
+If there is a difference of opinion about legal liability later, having the documented problems and contact attempts will probably be helpful.

 - Ask questions.
-You may need instructions for a fireplace, Television set or spa.
+You may need guidance for a gas fireplace, TV or spa tub.
 Get in touch with your rental manager.
-They are there to assist.
-A phone call can save hours of difficulty.
+They are there to help.
+A phone call can save several hours of trouble.

-- Ensure you protect the rental owner (and your stuff!) by keeping the vacation rental secured when you are away, exactly like you would at home.
+- Make sure you protect the owner (and your stuff!) by keeping the property secured while you are away, just like you would in your own home.

-- Did you have a good time?
-Just about all rental home management companies and rental websites allow renters to provide comments.
-If your vacation rental and/or property manager was great, they'll appreciate your praise.
-If anything went wrong and they did not fix it in a practical manner, or if the rental wasn't as described, you'll want to make it a point in your critique.
+- Did you have an enjoyable time?
+Many vacation rental management companies and rental search sites make it easy for renters to give reviews.
+If the rental and/or property manager was outstanding, they will appreciate your positive reviews.
+If something went wrong and they didn't correct it in a practical manner, or if the rental home wasn't as described, you should note that in your comments.

 Learn and Improve

 Did everybody have a great time?
 Maybe everything turned out to be ideal and you're happy to reserve the same rental for next season.
 If the rental home was not ideal, and you'll better recognize how to refine your search for the next trip.